Mr Phillip Heath, AHISA’s National Chair

 We also contribute to Australian education and school leadership by collaborating with other principals’ and schools’ groups, and by freely sharing our collective expertise.

 I warmly invite you to explore our website.
-You will find much wisdom from past and present Heads in the pages of our journal, Independence and in our online Leadership Perspectives series.
+You will find much wisdom from past and present Heads in the pages of our journal, Independence.
 There is also stimulating professional learning available in the presentations at AHISA conferences posted on this site.

 I also recommend viewing the pages linking to our members’ schools.